A telehealth option to talk to a doctor by phone or video, 24/7

 - You’re getting care for certain non-emergency medical conditions like the flu, colds, pinkeye, rashes and fevers.
 Some plans also include coverage for mental health Virtual Visits.
 See question 6 for additional details.

-If you are a UnitedHealthcare Medicare Advantage member, please check your plan materials or call the customer service number on the back of your member ID card to confirm coverage.
+If you are a UnitedHealthcare Medicare Advantage member, please check your plan materials or call the customer service number on your member ID card to confirm coverage.

 Here’s how Virtual Visits work and the steps you’ll need to take.